rejuvena/multi-world-library/RESEARCH.md

 There should be two different ways to interface with the mod's API, `object Terraria.ModLoader.Mod::Call(object[])` and a regular API.
 The former will just accept parameters that describe behaviors and other settings, as well as a \[potentially deprecated\] Subworld Library API mimic (does this still exist?
 John erroneously removed it under false pretenses a while ago and I am unsure it was ever added back).

 What's most important is being able to define basic world features, such as its side and generation passes.

+Other important features are changing space height, gravity, NPC spawnpools, removing hardcoded walls (+ custom walls, but those can be handled by biomes), etc.